CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   ./cice.setup --suite first_suite,base_suite,travis_suite,decomp_suite,reprosum_suite,quick_suite -m gordon -e gnu --codecov --testid cc01

-To use, submit a full test suite using the latest Test_CICE_Icepack version and the gnu compiler with the ``--codecov`` argument to **cice.setup**.
+To use, submit a full test suite using an updated Test_CICE_Icepack version and the gnu compiler with the ``--codecov`` argument.
 The test suite will run and then a report will be generated and uploaded to the `codecov.io site <https://codecov.io/gh/apcraig/Test_CICE_Icepack>`_ by the **report_codecov.csh** script.

 This is a special diagnostic test and does not constitute proper model testing.
 General use is not recommended, this is mainly used as a diagnostic to periodically assess test coverage.
-In addition, the interaction with codecov.io is not always robust.
+The interaction with codecov.io is not always robust and can be tricky to manage.
+Some constraints are that the output generated at runtime is copied into the directory where compilation took place.
+That means each test should be compiled separately.
+Tests that invoke multiple runs (such as exact restart and the decomp test) will only save coverage information for the last run, so some coverage information may be lost.
+The gcov tool can be a little slow to run on large test suites, and the codecov.io bash uploader (that runs gcov and uploads the data to codecov.io) is constantly evolving.
+Finally, gcov requires that the diagnostic output be copied into the git sandbox for analysis.
+These constraints are handled by the current scripts, but may change in the future.

 .. _compliance: